Catching my interest from the get go.

 On the topic of selling items, gone is the days of gold and silver.
 Now when you sell items you trade instead for rare stones or shards that eventually add up to become a useful item to change your equipment.
 So if you get that rare item that doesn't quite have the right gem slots, you may want to keep it until you can sell enough trash to re-equip it with a rare stone you've assembled.

-gradually goes away in the dark.
-Nice touch!
+Losing health means that this light bubble gradually goes away in the dark.
+Nice touch! |

 This adds complexity to the stone system that installs gems that give your character his/her skills.
 Skills are entirely removable, so your set of armor and it's capabilities becomes important because if you don't have your skills equipped properly, they won't improve.
 So you may have to pass on that unique item if it doesn't have the two gem slots you need instead opting for a statistically less useful pair of boots or belt.